 value trends.
 All book value reports are prepared by trained

-Request Form can be used for mobile, manufactured and modular
+Request Form or The Basic Book Value Request Form can be used for mobile, manufactured and modular

 homes.
 You may also use the form for park models and office modular

 units that were constructed at a factory, not to be confused with a

 structure built onsite.
 Our database will go back as far as

 Q: Is an Advanced Book Value the same as an

 A: No, they are completely

 different.
 An Advanced Book Value gives the standard value of the base model